Stuycs-K/project03-final-10-rojas-cessan/README.md

 ### Project Description:

 This is a chat program that allows you to communicate with multiple others users on different computers!
 It's similar to Messenger or WhatsApp.
 The maximum amount of users in one group chat is one host and eight other users.
 You must ask the host for their IP Address in real life to join their chatroom.
+Every user has a username so they know who is sending certain messanges.

 ### Instructions:
 How does the user install/compile/run the program.